The Master teams up with Acoustic Sciences Corporation

 The next place Swedien lectured at was the airport in Cologne.
 A large, live hall with a lot of glass on one side.
 Here Schaal set up a false wall of StudioTraps on one side to create a more intimate space.
 The goal was not only to improve the sound, but to make the participants feel comfortable and to encourage questions.

 The last lecture took place at the Holiday Inn in Munich, by far the worst place, sound-wise, that we had to deal with.
 With a slap back echo and reverb that would rival the Taj Mahal.
 Here the StudioTraps were setup along three sides with reflectors towards the wall and speakers on the Monitor stands similar to the previous set- ups, but slightly towed inward.
 It did the trick The audience could understand Swedien without a microphone and they could experience the music he played the way it was meant to be heard.

-Overall the tour went incredibly well, German audio Professionals were exposed to a new and innovative process that they will be able to use for future projects.
+Overall Tour de Germany went incredibly well, German audio Professionals were exposed to a new and innovative process that they will be able to use for future projects.
 The trip was a huge success for Bruce Swedien and everyone involved.
 In fact, talks with Swedien, Digital Audio and Acoustic Sciences Corporation have already started in anticipation of an exclusive US Tour.
 The US Tour will be an enlightening week long project, with tracking, over- dubbing, mixing and mastering.
 A must for everyone who wants to know how the master really does it.
 Keep your eyes and ears open.